Raj0527/Terraform/README.md

 I explored local values, functions, and data sources in Terraform to enhance configuration flexibility.

 ### Task 1: Using Local Values
-I defined local values to store reusable configuration elements, simplifying my Terraform code.
+Defined local values to store reusable configuration elements, simplifying my Terraform code.
 For example, I stored frequently used tags and security groups in local values to avoid repetition.

 1. Define `local.tf` with custom tags:
     ```hcl